 After the victims of these scams have been taken for an expensive ride, they realize there are no shortcuts in freelance travel writing.
 Breaking into the travel writing stratosphere simply involves lots of time, patience, and hard work, like anything else worth doing.

 However, the travel writing scams continue.
-Here are a few scams and rip-offs that will lighten your pocketbook and do nothing to advance your writing.
+Here are a few scams and rip-offs that will lighten your pocketbook, waste your time and do nothing to advance your writing.
 Awareness is key to avoiding these scams: